 2 (e) Deliberate and significant environmental damage

-The Board’s approach to section 2(e) is to firstly consider whether the advertisement shows material which appears to deliberately and significantly harm the environment, used more often in advertising off-road vehicles.
+The Community Panel’s approach to section 2(e) is to firstly consider whether the advertisement shows material which appears to deliberately and significantly harm the environment, used more often in advertising off-road vehicles.

-Cases for Chrysler Australia 0412/11 and Holden 0443/12 were considered under section 2 (e) of the FCAI code, and was dismissed by the Board.
-These cases highlight the distinction between driving off road on varying terrains in a safe manner and deliberately harming the environment.
-The Board in these cases determined that although the vehicle was shown driving across different terrains, it was not shown to be significantly harming the environment throughout the advertisement.
+A case for Nissan Motor Co 0148/17 was considered under section 2 (e) of the FCAI code, and was dismissed by the Community Panel.
+This case highlights the distinction between driving off road on varying terrains in a safe manner and deliberately harming the environment.
+The Community Panel determined that although the vehicle was shown driving across different terrains, it was not shown to be significantly harming the environment throughout the advertisement.

 Advertisers may use scenes of motor sport or vehicle testing in advertising, subject to the following:

 - the advertisement does not display material in breach of the provisions in clause 2,

 - the scenes are clearly identifiable as part of an organised motor sport activity or testing, for which a permit would normally be available in Australia, or

 - the racing or competing vehicles depicted have clearly identifiable racing livery.

 A case for Holden 0182/13 featured a closed test track environment with a professional driver performing a ‘hot lap’ around this track.
 In this case, the Community Panel considered that the professional racing attire of the driver, the disclaimer text ‘closed test track’ and the testing procedure were clear, and this case did not breach clause 3 of the FCAI Code.